 Home values continue to rise, while mortgage rates on cash out refinancing, HELOC lines of credit and home equity loans are holding steady or even falling.
 That is why many homeowners are considering pulling equity out of their homes.

 With that money, you can afford to do home renovations, pay for college, start a business and other things that require a lot of capital.
-Having access to “cheap money”, is one of the most significant financial benefits for homeowners in 2024.
+Having access to “cheap money”, is one of the most significant financial benefits for homeowners in 2025.

 Cash Out Refinance vs HELOC Loan

+In some markets cash-out refinances offer distinct advantages over opting for a HELOC credit line.
 By leveraging the equity you’ve built in your home, you can access a larger sum of money.

 Most lenders tend to offer lower interest rates on cash-out refinances compared to equity lines of credit.